Melissa K. Norris

 In many parts of the world, where the soil doesn't freeze too hard, you can mulch your carrots and potatoes and leave them in the ground to harvest straight from the garden.

-Here are 10 tips for root cellar storage without a basement.
+Here are 10 tips for storing vegetables without a root cellar.

 When using root cellar techniques, you must cure your crops before storing them.